Jason Maas: Saskatchewan Roughriders

 On December 5, 2019, it was reported that Maas had agreed to join the Saskatchewan Roughriders as their offensive coordinator, but the announcement had not yet been made official by the team.
 The appointment was made official on December 6, 2019, when it was announced that he was signed by the team through to the 2021 season.
 On November 1, 2022, after a disappointing season, the Riders announced they would not be renewing Maas' contract, along with three other offensive coaches.

 Montreal Alouettes

 In early December 2022, it was reported that Maas was one of five finalists for the vacant Alouettes head coaching job.
 On December 17, 2022, it was announced that Maas had been hired as the head coach for the Alouettes.
+In his first season, he led the Alouettes to an 11–7 regular season record and his first appearance in a Grey Cup game as a head coach, winning the eighth Grey Cup title for the Alouettes.

+In an English interview on TSN, Québec player Marc-Antoine Dequoy thanked Maas for emphasizing that the players learn French and embrace Québec culture.
+Maas was rewarded with a three-year contract extension on December 20, 2023, that would keep him with the Alouettes through to the 2026 season.
+On October 20, 2025, Maas and the Alouettes agreed to a two-year extension, keeping him with the team until 2028.

 CFL coaching record

-Personal
+Personal life

 Maas's father Gary Alan Maas (aged 29), a police officer, was shot and killed on April 9, 1986, when Maas was only ten.
-Maas is married and lives in Sherwood Park, Alberta with his wife, Marjean and their two children.
+Maas is married and lives in Sherwood Park, Alberta with his wife, Marjean and their two children during the off-season and in Rosemont, Quebec during the season.